briankeny/koterm/README.md

 > ./koterm.py -t 198.12.12.1 -p 22 -c off -v dis

 <h3>Thank You !</h3>

-I will work in day in day out to improve  koterm.
-If you wish to contribute Iam honored to receive your help.
+Open for contributions.

-The koterm project for it to be a success I give credit to my friends from Orion group.
+I give credit to my friends from Orion group.
 Mike , Ian and Collins.
 Thank you guys for the support .

 Check out more interesting projects from our website . [orion](http://code.orionkenya.ml)

-Thank you for taking your time to read about koterm.
+Thank you for visiting this page.

-Goodbye !